jakobib/nkos2016/paper.md

 2. Centralize Infoboxes.
-More and more manually edited infoboxes (tables with basic, factual information about a topic) are being extended to use Wikidata as database backend, so the displayed information will be the same in all Wikipedia editions.
+More and more manually edited infoboxes (tables with basic, factual information about a topic) are being extended to use Wikidata as their database backend, so the displayed information will be the same in all Wikipedia editions.

 3. Provide an interface for rich queries.
 The content of Wikidata can be queried